-Defense Attorney for Traveling to Meet a Minor in Crestview
+Defense Attorneys for Traveling to Meet a Minor in Crestview

 My name is Tim Flaherty.
 I’ve been a criminal defense attorney in Crestview and throughout Okaloosa County since 2001.
-I’d be glad to help you, so give me a call at (850) 243-6097.
-No matter what you are accused of, I won’t judge you, I’ll defend you.
+Brandy Merrifield is my partner.
+We would be glad to help you, so give us a call at (850) 398-8098.
+No matter what you are accused of, we won’t judge you, we’ll defend you.

 What does the State have to prove with a charge of Traveling to Meet a Minor for Sexual Activity in Crestview?

 Florida Statute 847.0135 outlines the elements required to prove the charge of Traveling to Meet a Minor as follows:

 “any person who travels any distance for the purpose of engaging in sexual activity with a child after using a computer online service, internet service, local bulletin service, or any other device capable of electronic communication to seduce, solicit, lure, or entice a child or another person believed by the person to be a child, to engage in unlawful sexual conduct with a child.”

 What does this mean?
 Quite simply, if you talk to a minor, or a person you believe to be a minor, and you solicit them for sex, and then travel any distance to meet them for sex, you can be charged with Traveling to Meet a Minor.